Hello

 EAS- If for some reason, this board lasts into and passed my EAS, (I will not be eligible to reenlist) SO are they just going to kick me out before I'm rated any sort of disability?
 Or do I have the security of Med hold until the PEB has made their decision?

-How long will it last-This, I know some of you will find rather amusing that I ask but, assuming I am placed on the PDRL, will the USMC retirement and VA compensation last until I'm 6 feet under?
+-This, I know some of you will find rather amusing that I ask but, assuming I am placed on the PDRL, will the USMC retirement and VA compensation last until I'm 6 feet under?
 I understand the VA my fluctuate here and there but I'm refering to a complete and total loss of benefits.
 Again, I know what retirement is but I CANNOT anywhere read about specific statements regarding the matter.
 Literature is law and if I don't read it, I don't believe it.